 Applicants Holding an Associate's or Bachelor's Degree

-Vaughn College offers students holding an academic associates or bachelors degree, in a business-related field, from a regionally accredited college or university, an opportunity to complete the CTI requirements and earn a second associate's or bachelor's degree in Airport Management by enrolling in a 30 credit course of study involving aviation, management, and air traffic control.
-Students who complete this program and the Capstone Review course will be eligible to sit for the FAA's qualifying exam after their last semester of study.
+Vaughn College offers students holding an academic associate or bachelor's degree, in a business-related field, from a regionally accredited college or university, an opportunity to complete the CTI requirements and earn a second associate's or bachelor's degree in Airport Management by enrolling in a 30 credit course of study involving aviation, management, and air traffic control.
 Applicants who have earned an academic associate's or bachelor's degree in a non-business related field are also eligible for the fast-track 30-credit program, but may need to take an additional 3 to 21 credits in Math and Business if they have not done so through previous undergraduate study.
 For detailed information on the required coursework, please download the appropriate document below.

 In response to the needs of our non-traditional students, a number of the required 10 courses in the fast-track 30-credit program are offered online, though students will not be able to complete the entire program without attending courses in person.
 Courses are generally offered both days and evenings, and Saturday courses are planned in the near future.
 Vaughn College's affordable tuition (one of the lowest private college tuition rates in the Nation), combined with generous financial aid packages and academic scholarships for students achieving a cumulative GPA of 3.0 or higher make this program an attractive, as well as affordable option for students seeking a career change.